40net-cloud/fortinet-azure-solutions/FortiGate/Active-Active-ELB-ILB/README.md

   - 1 external Azure Standard Load Balancer for communication with internet
   - 1 internal Azure Standard Load Balancer to receive all internal traffic and forwarding towards Azure Gateways connecting ExpressRoute or Azure VPNs.
   - 1 VNET with 2 protected subnets
+  - 1 public IP for services and FortiGate management
   - User Defined Routes (UDR) for the protected subnets

 ![active/active design](images/fgt-aa.png)